prabhu130986/dsolve/_posts/2020-04-13-azure-Migrate-windows-servers-offline-Part-2.md

 featured: true
 ---

-In this earlier post we saw how to capture and convert on-premise windows servers to VHD and send it to Azure region using offline mode.
+In this [Part 1]({{ site.url }}{% link _posts/2020-04-12-azure-Migrate-windows-servers-offline-Part-1.md %}) post we saw how to capture and convert on-premise windows servers to VHD and send it to Azure region using offline mode.
 In this post let us see how to convert the VHD to Azure managed disk and provision VM using that.

 Let us consider that the following tasks have been performed and verified
 * On-premise windows servers are captured as VHD